 Ans: The third-party data from an external table can be accessed from the Documentum database with the help of Register tables.
 One can register any external table in Documentum and can thereby access the data residing in it as simply as it is residing in a Documentum docbase.

 To register an external table in Documentum we use the following DQL:

 DQL> “Register table dm_dbo.table_name (columname datatype)”

-The above query registers the table in documentum database and as known this will create an object of type “dm_registered”.
+The above query registers the table in the Documentum database and as known this will create an object of type “dm_registered”.

-A virtual document is a document that contains components or children documents.
+Ans: A virtual document is a document that contains components or children's documents.
 It is composed of other components, each component being an individual object.
 The dmr_containtment object stores information about each individual component of a virtual document.

 Virtual documents are used mainly for the following scenarios:

-Following are some of the major features introduced in Documentum 6.x which were not present in 5.3
+Ans: Following are some of the major features introduced in Documentum 6.x that were not present in 5.3